What is kidney function?

 What tests might be used?

-- A creatinine clearance test measures how well your kidneys are filtering your blood.
-If your creatinine clearance goes down, this means your kidneys are not filtering your blood as well.
+This test measures how well your kidneys are filtering your blood.
+If your creatinine clearance goes down, this means that your kidneys aren't filtering your blood as well.

-- A blood creatinine test shows the level of a waste product called creatinine in your blood.
-A high blood creatinine level may mean your kidneys are not working as they should.
+- This test shows the level of a waste product called creatinine in your blood.
+A high blood creatinine level may mean that your kidneys aren't working as they should.

-- Urine tests measure certain substances, such as protein, in your urine.
+- These tests measure certain substances, such as protein, in your urine.
 These tests may be done over 24 hours.
 Or you may do a one-time sample.
 Kidney damage can cause increased protein in the urine.
-This is because the kidneys cannot filter protein as well as they used to.
+This is because the kidneys can't filter protein as well as they used to.

-- A blood urea nitrogen (BUN) test measures the amount of nitrogen in your blood.
+- This test measures the amount of nitrogen in your blood.
 This comes from a waste product called urea.
 If your kidneys can't remove urea from the blood normally, your BUN level rises.

 How often should you be tested?